TraderXylioner/MultiRequest/README.md

 ### Create a Service

-Define a service with a rate limit:
+Define a service with a rate limit.

 ``` python
 from MultiRequest.types import Service